equinor/gordo-core/docs/overview/customization.rst

 Override :func:`gordo_core.data_providers.base.GordoBaseDataProvider.load_series` method, it should return data from the data source in a correct format.

-As a reference we could use CSV reader from the :mod:`gordo_core.data_providers.contrib` module:
+As a reference we could use CSV reader from :mod:`gordo_core.data_providers.contrib` module:

 .. literalinclude:: ../../gordo_core/data_providers/contrib/csv_provider.py